leifcr/execute_method/README.md

 * Internet Explorer 8+

-If you have a mac, please test Safari and get back to me if things aren't working.
+* Safari

+## Development Requirements

+CoffeeScript (1.4 or newer)

 ## License

-This work is under the FreeBSD License.
+This work is under the BSD-2-Clause-FreeBSD License.

 As this is *free* for use in other products, please consider sending me a gadget if you charge your customers, or a license for the software/service you use it in.